-By now, you’ve heard about how drones are helping police departments, and you may think you’re missing the boat, but in reality, only a few hundred departments have officially adopted this technology, out of the many thousands in the US.
+By now, you’ve heard about how drones are helping police departments, and you may think you’re missing the boat, but in reality, only about two thousand departments (out of more than 40,000) have officially adopted this technology.

 Understanding the FAA process from the very beginning is the best way to start your journey towards developing a UAS program.
 The rules can be complex and confusing, and if you begin by simply buying a drone and “figuring it out later,” your chances of success are much lower.

 We’ve fielded countless calls from people who purchased a drone from Best Buy or Amazon, only to immediately crash it, and reinforce what their superiors have said all along – drones are toys, and toys have no place in law enforcement.

 So let’s dispel that myth permanently.
 Drones, when used in the context of police operations are NOT toys, and they shouldn’t be treated as such.
 They are unmanned aircraft, and they will be operating in real national airspace.